sitespeedio/coach/docs/developers-guide.md

     // and the domAdvice is the data we got from running the DOM advice
     // we can get things like what assets are loaded inside of HEAD
-    // knowing which JavaScripts that are loaded synchronous
+    // knowing which JavaScript files are loaded synchronous
     // if (domAdvice.coachAdvice.results.info.head.jssync.length > 0)

     return {